SummaryRead the full fact sheet

 - specialised hearing or balance testing

-- CT or MRI scans of the inner ear or brain
+- or scans of the inner ear or brain

 - other tests relating to specific conditions.